TadghW/psychic-winner/readme.md

 4) You can interface with the program directly by sending requests to the endpoints, or through a dashboard I made by visiting localhost:5000 in your browser

-#### How to run:
+### How to run:

-All of the packages and libraries required to run this application are installed in the python virtual environment found at /env.
-You can enter the virtual environment by running env/Scripts/activate for your operating system from your command line interface.

-Once inside the virtual environment you can run this application by navigating to this project's root directory and using the command `python app.py`
+Open a new python virtual environment at the root of this directory using [venv](https://docs.python.org/3/library/venv.html#module-venv)

+Using a terminal / CLI navigate to ``env/Scripts`` (Windows) or ``env/bin`` (MacOS, Linux, Unix-based OS)

+Enter `activate` into the terminal to run the virtual environment activation script

+Navigate back to the root folder in the terminal and enter the command `pip install -r requirements.txt`

+Now you can launch the API from the terminal with `python3 app.py`

-Once the application is running, you can run the integrations tests I wrote for the app with `test_integration_tests.py`
+Once the application is running, you can run the accompanying integration tests from the terminal with `python3 test_integration_tests.py`